“By the way, do you know who won Spirit Week?”

 If students care enough to ask about Spirit Week, these are the questions they come up with.
 Held from Oct.
 3 – 9, Spirit Week was Anglo-American University’s first attempt to generate school spirit through a friendly competition among schools.
 But the “spirit championship” failed to live up to expectations.

-Supposedly, students from different schools, like Business Administration, Journalism, International Relations and so on, would take part in a series of events.
+Supposedly, students from different schools, like Business Administration, Journalism/Humanities, International Relations, and Law, would take part in a series of events.
 These included the Treasure Hunt, Colors War, Quiz Night and Bowling Night, to name a few.
 Students would unite, show their passion through activities, and earn some points for their school.
 The school with the most points would win a trophy for its remarkable spirit.

 Despite their good intentions, Spirit Week unfortunately lacked the most important element.